 Language, literacy and learning in the contemporary world

-This online masters-level module is for people interested in exploring language, literacy and learning in today’s world with its increasing linguistic and cultural diversity and rapid technological development.
+This online module is for people interested in exploring language, literacy and learning in today’s world with its increasing linguistic and cultural diversity and rapid technological development.
 Focusing on the English language, it uses key current ideas and debates, together with audiovisual examples of practice from different language learning contexts, to explore new and more effective ways of helping students to learn language, to learn through language and to learn about language.
 It is designed for those who are interested in the role of language in education including professionals teaching English either as a first, additional (EAL) or foreign language (EFL).

 10 Oct 2015

 Registration closes 17/09/15 (places subject to availability)Click to register

 This module is expected to start for the last time in October 2016.

 This module in our masters in education programme will provide you with the understanding and opportunities to investigate a wide range of English teaching/learning contexts from across the world.
 It will enable you to:

 gain an understanding of the complex relationship between English language and learning by becoming familiar with key theoretical debates within this field

 examine the changing nature of language and literacy and written, spoken, multimodal and digital resources for learning